 Choose the User Data Source option if you want the data source to be available to the current user.
 This setting is useful if you must provide access for a specific user.
-Avaya does not recommend that you administer data sources on a per-user login ID basis.
+You must not administer data sources on a per-user login ID basis.